aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/image-saving/_index.md

 ## Step 2: Define Save Options

-Define the save options for your project, specifying the pages and other settings:
+Create the HTML save options that will also hold our image‑saving callbacks:

 ```csharp
 var options = GetSaveOptions(1);
 ```

-## Step 3: Save the Project as HTML
+## Step 3: Save the Project as HTML (save project as html)

-Save the project as HTML with the specified options:
+Now export the project to an HTML file.
+The images referenced in the HTML will be generated by the callback we’ll define next:

 ```csharp
 project.Save("document_out.html", options);
 ```

-## Step 4: Implement Image Saving Callback
+## Step 4: Implement Image Saving Callback (customize image export)

-Implement the ImageSavingCallback interface to handle image saving:
+Implement the `IImageSavingCallback` interface.
+This is where you **customize image export** behavior:

 ```csharp
 private class ResourcePrefixForNestedResources : IImageSavingCallback